Master of Laws (LLM) Degree

 LLM in Litigation and Dispute Resolution

-24 credits from the following courses are required, including The College of Trial Advocacy (6683) and Pre-Trial in Civil Cases (6677), although students may substitute 6 hours in other courses with permission of the program director.
+24 credits from the following courses are required, including The College of Trial Advocacy (6683) and Pre-Trial Advocacy (6643), although students may substitute 6 hours in other courses with permission of the program director.

 Courses